Slave raid of Suðuroy: Legacy

 On 6 July 1629, the survivors and authorities wrote a letter to King Christian IV to ask for his protection against the pirates.
 When informed about the women and children abducted, the king ordered the Faroese population to collect a ransom for the prisoners to save them from slavery.
-However, the Faroese replied that the poverty caused by several years of piracy on the island, had made it impossible to collect the money necessary to buy the prisoners back.
+However, the Faroese replied that the poverty caused by several years of piracy on the island had made it impossible to raise any ransom.

-Skansin fortress in Thorshavn was built in 1630 by order of the King to enable the population to defend themselves.
-Pirate raids continued throughout the seventeenth century, however no successful raids are noted until the 1660s.
+In 1630, Skansin fortress in Thorshavn was built by order of Christian IV to enable the Faroese population to defend themselves.
+Pirate raids continued throughout the 17th century, however no successful raids are noted until the 1660s.